kaaryasthan/kaaryasthan/README.md

 ## Key Features

-- All URLs will require require authentication except login & registration.
+- All URLs requires authentication except login & registration.
   (Note: This makes it unsuitable for open source projects with public issues.
 Only private projects can be hosted using Kaaryasthan)
-- Threaded discussions.
-Discussions can be added under items.
-  Comments can be added under each discussion.
+- Threaded discussion.
+Multiple discussions can be added under an item.
+And comments can be added under each discussion.
 - Easy deployment.
 Entire application including front-end is available as a single binary.
-You also need to install PostgreSQL and NGINX.
+You also need to install PostgreSQL and NGINX unless you are using hosted PostgreSQL service.

 ## Development